PlayForm/Run/README.md

 # [inn] 🍺

-Inn is a tiny Rust utlity that lets execute commmands in multiple directories.
+Inn is a tiny Rust utlity that lets execute commmands in different directories.

 [inn]: https://crates.io/crates/innkeeper